quicwg/base-drafts/draft-ietf-quic-recovery.md

 received from the client, because packets sent on PTO count against the anti-amplification limit.
 The server's PTO timer could be re-armed to a time in the past after being amplification limited, in which case it is executed immediately.
-Doing so avoids sending new packets in ApplicationData prior to packets critical to the completion of the handshake.
+Doing so avoids sending new 1-RTT packets prior to packets critical to the completion of the handshake.
 Note that the server could fail to validate the client's address even if 0-RTT is accepted.

 Since the server could be blocked until more datagrams are received from the client, it is the client's responsibility to send packets to unblock the server